-Osteopathic practice is a safe and effective form of therapy aimed at promoting health as well as preventing, diagnosing and treating a variety of health problems.
-Osteopaths are highly trained, healthcare professionals who are experts in understanding and assessing where the muscles, joints and ligaments and fascia of the body have become dysfunctional in motion and movement.
+Osteopaths are highly trained, healthcare professionals who are experts in understanding and assessing where the muscles, joints and ligaments and fascia of the body have become dysfunctional in movement and function.

-Osteopaths use a wide range of hands on manual therapy techniques that focus on releasing tension, stretching muscles and mobilising joints to restore motion, improve local nutrition and restore health.
-Techniques can target a range of tissues including ligaments and the fascia that covers and contains all structures in the body.
 Osteopathic hands-on treatment is often used together with exercises and advice designed to help patients to relieve or manage pain, keep active and maintain the best of health.

 Osteopathic care is suitable for people of all ages from babies to the elderly.
 People from a wide range of backgrounds seek osteopathic treatment, whether elite or recreational sports people, pregnant women, manual workers or office professionals.
-Patients seek treatment for a variety of conditions, including back pain, changes to posture in pregnancy, postural problems caused by driving or work strain, the pain of arthritis and minor sports injuries.

 What can Hannah help with?